1–2 spots available for Q2 · Claim yours

 • The hack involves your internal network, not just the website

 In those cases, pause and call.
 A senior engineer with incident experience will save you days and often money.
-I have helped clients through exactly this scenario through a fractional CTO engagement; the first few hours are the ones that matter most.
+I have helped clients work through exactly this scenario through a fractional CTO engagement.
+The first few hours are the ones that matter most.

-The Instill AI skills platform case study covers the hardening-from-day-one approach I now default to so that a breach of one component cannot take the whole thing down.
+The patterns that hold up under pressure tend to be the ones built in from day one.
+The Instill AI skills platform case study covers a hardened-from-day-one stack — a useful reference for what a fresh build looks like when you are starting from scratch after a breach.
 For scoped project work, see websites (fixed-price from $2,000, 14-day money-back guarantee, 1-year bug warranty) or custom web applications at $3,499/mo.
-Case studies: bolttech payment integration (40+ payment providers in a $1B+ unicorn) and Cuez API optimization.
+The high-stakes work that informs how I think about incident response: bolttech payment integration — 40+ payment providers across a $1B+ unicorn, 99.9% uptime, zero post-launch critical bugs — and the Cuez API optimization.
 Related reading: website security for ecommerce and WAF vs CDN.

 FAQ